Updated: 12/2/2021 | Embracing My Gray Hair Transition

 1. Let it grow!
 This is the path I took.
 I let my grays grow and kinda dealt with it as it grew.
-In the moments that I wanted to cover my grays, I would wear a hat, headband or beanie.
+When I wanted to cover my grays, I would wear a hat, headband, or beanie.

 2. Allow your hair stylist to help you go gray.
-They may advise you to do lowlights (giving a highlight look) or a lift of color from your hair.
+They may advise you to do lowlights (giving your grays a highlighted look) or a lift of color from your hair.
 Beware of the lift as it may cause the dyed hair to turn a tortoise gray color.
 They may also suggest going for a shorter cut that will allow grays to grow in naturally.

 3. Use products that will soften and make dry brittle gray hair manageable.
-Yes – gray hair lacks cuticle and will look like straw or unkempt if not styled.
-I was blessed with crazy frizzy hair from birth, so when my grays began to come in, I literally looked like a tumbleweed.
+Yes – gray hair lacks cuticle and will look like wiry straw or unkempt if not styled.
+I was “blessed” with crazy frizzy hair, so when my grays began to come in, I literally looked like a tumbleweed.
 To avoid the cotton ball head look, here are some products I highly recommend to help with managing the frizz that comes with grey hair: